 In fact, nothing gives me greater pleasure than finding inspiration and allowing my creativity to run wild with ideas revolving around a specific vision.

 But this year, I couldn’t come up with a single concept.

 Instead, all I wanted for our holiday home was to recreate a feeling I experienced several years ago while we were at the cabin.

-This is a story I’ve never told anyone save for my bestie S who there to witness it all.
+This is a story I’ve never told anyone save for my bestie S who was there to witness it all.